MyUNiDAYS/StyleGuide/Javascript/README.md

 });
 ```

-Do not use trailing or leading underscores.
+Do not use trailing or leading underscores in public methods or properties.
+Only private methods and properties start with single leading underscore.
 ```
 // bad
 this.__firstName__ = 'Panda';
 this.firstName_ = 'Panda';

+// good for private only
 this._firstName = 'Panda';

-// good
+// good for public only
 this.firstName = 'Panda';
 ```